Progress Software (NASDAQ:PRGS) Releases Q1 2022 Earnings Guidance

 Progress Software (NASDAQ:PRGS – Get Rating) updated its first quarter 2022 earnings guidance on Friday.
-The company provided earnings per share guidance of $0.850-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.850.
+The company provided earnings per share (EPS) guidance of $0.850-$ for the period, compared to the Thomson Reuters consensus estimate of $0.850.
 The company issued revenue guidance of $142 M-, compared to the consensus revenue estimate of $140.55 million.

-Several brokerages have weighed in on PRGS.
-Citigroup lowered their price target on Progress Software from $50.00 to $48.00 in a report on Wednesday, January 19th.
-StockNews.com raised Progress Software from a buy rating to a strong-buy rating in a report on Friday, February 25th.
-Finally, Zacks Investment Research raised Progress Software from a hold rating to a strong-buy rating and set a $51.00 price target for the company in a report on Tuesday, January 25th.
-One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and two have issued a strong buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $55.00.
+A number of analysts have recently commented on the stock.
+Zacks Investment Research raised shares of Progress Software from a hold rating to a strong-buy rating and set a $51.00 target price for the company in a research note on Tuesday, January 25th.
+Citigroup cut their target price on shares of Progress Software from $50.00 to $48.00 in a research note on Wednesday, January 19th.
+Finally, StockNews.com raised shares of Progress Software from a buy rating to a strong-buy rating in a research note on Friday, February 25th.
+One research analyst has rated the stock with a hold rating, three have given a buy rating and two have given a strong buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $55.00.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
-Investors of record on Tuesday, March 1st will be paid a $0.175 dividend.
-This represents a $0.70 annualized dividend and a yield of 1.60%.
-The ex-dividend date of this dividend is Monday, February 28th.
-Progress Software’s payout ratio is currently 40.00%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
+Investors of record on Tuesday, March 1st were paid a dividend of $0.175 per share.
+The ex-dividend date of this dividend was Monday, February 28th.
+This represents a $0.70 annualized dividend and a yield of 1.54%.
+Progress Software’s dividend payout ratio is presently 40.00%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Parametric Portfolio Associates LLC increased its position in Progress Software by 10.7% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 184,556 shares of the software maker’s stock worth $8,909,000 after buying an additional 17,767 shares in the last quarter.
-Barclays PLC increased its position in Progress Software by 5.3% during the fourth quarter.
-Barclays PLC now owns 175,029 shares of the software maker’s stock worth $8,450,000 after buying an additional 8,784 shares in the last quarter.
-Legal & General Group Plc increased its position in Progress Software by 3.0% during the fourth quarter.
-Legal & General Group Plc now owns 126,645 shares of the software maker’s stock worth $6,113,000 after buying an additional 3,681 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Parametric Portfolio Associates LLC boosted its holdings in Progress Software by 10.7% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 184,556 shares of the software maker’s stock valued at $8,909,000 after purchasing an additional 17,767 shares during the last quarter.
+Barclays PLC boosted its holdings in Progress Software by 5.3% in the 4th quarter.
+Barclays PLC now owns 175,029 shares of the software maker’s stock valued at $8,450,000 after purchasing an additional 8,784 shares during the last quarter.
+Legal & General Group Plc boosted its holdings in Progress Software by 3.0% in the 4th quarter.
+Legal & General Group Plc now owns 126,645 shares of the software maker’s stock valued at $6,113,000 after purchasing an additional 3,681 shares during the last quarter.
 D. E. Shaw & Co.
-Inc. increased its position in Progress Software by 4.6% during the fourth quarter.
+Inc. boosted its holdings in Progress Software by 4.6% in the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 124,651 shares of the software maker’s stock worth $6,016,000 after buying an additional 5,509 shares in the last quarter.
-Finally, LPL Financial LLC increased its position in Progress Software by 382.3% during the fourth quarter.
-LPL Financial LLC now owns 75,952 shares of the software maker’s stock worth $3,666,000 after buying an additional 60,205 shares in the last quarter.
-99.56% of the stock is owned by hedge funds and other institutional investors.
+Inc. now owns 124,651 shares of the software maker’s stock valued at $6,016,000 after purchasing an additional 5,509 shares during the last quarter.
+Finally, LPL Financial LLC boosted its holdings in Progress Software by 382.3% in the 4th quarter.
+LPL Financial LLC now owns 75,952 shares of the software maker’s stock valued at $3,666,000 after purchasing an additional 60,205 shares during the last quarter.
+99.56% of the stock is owned by institutional investors.

 Progress Software Corp. engages in the provision of a platform, which develops and deploys mission-critical business applications.
 It operates through the following segments: OpenEdge, Data Connectivity and Integration and Application Development and Deployment.
 The OpenEdge segment provides product enhancements and marketing supports for the partners to sell more of its existing solutions to their customers.